In-N-Out Burger: Store design and layout

-Like many chain restaurants, newer In-N-Out restaurants are based on a set of templates or "cookie-cutter" blueprints, which are chosen based on available space and expected traffic levels.
+Newer In-N-Out restaurants are based on standardized templates or blueprints, which are selected based on available space and expected traffic levels.
 While the external appearance of its buildings may vary to meet local zoning and architectural requirements, the interior floor plan and decor in most recently constructed In-N-Out restaurants are identical.
 However, some restaurants are designed to stand out, such as the restaurants at Fisherman's Wharf, San Francisco and Westwood, Los Angeles designed by architect Stephen Kanner.

-Today's typical location has an interior layout that includes a customer service counter with registers in front of a kitchen and food preparation area.
+A typical contemporary location has an interior layout that includes a customer service counter with registers in front of a kitchen and food preparation area.
 There are separate storage areas for paper goods (napkins, bags, etc.) and "dry" food goods (potatoes, buns, etc.), as well as a walk-in refrigerator for perishable goods (lettuce, cheese, spread, etc.), and a dedicated meat refrigerator for burger patties.
 The customer area includes an indoor dining room with a combination of booths, tables, and bar-style seating.
 Outside seating is usually available as well, with tables and benches.
 Most newer restaurants contain a one-lane drive-through.

-There are other design elements common among today's In-N-Out locations.
+Additional design elements are common among contemporary In-N-Out locations.
 Matching In-N-Out's California-inspired palm tree theme, palm trees are sometimes planted to form an "X" in front of the restaurants.
 This is an allusion to founder Harry Snyder's favorite movie, Stanley Kramer's It's a Mad, Mad, Mad, Mad World, in which the characters look for a hidden treasure and find it under "the big W" made by four palm trees, with the middle two forming an "X".